Spinor Bose-Einstein condensates: Summary and Future Prospects

 In the present paper, we have reviewed the basic knowledge concerning spinor Bose-Einstein condensates (BECs) that has been accumulated thus far.
 The fundamental characteristics of spinor BECs are rotational invariance, coupling between the spin and the gauge degrees of freedom, and magnetism arising from the magnetic moment of the spin.

 The rotational invariance and gauge invariance alone uniquely determine the microscopic Hamiltonian of the spinor BEC, as discussed in Sec.~\ref{sec:GeneralTheory}.
-The mean-field theory described in Sec.~\ref{sec:meanfield} discribes the ground-state phases and the dynamics of spinor BECs.
+The mean-field theory introduced in Sec.~\ref{sec:meanfield} describes the ground-state phases and spin dynamics in spinor BECs.
+A number of experiments have been performed to examine spinor physics as explained in Sec.~\ref{sec:experiments}.
 In a scalar BEC, the measurements of the collective modes are found to agree with the theoretical values with an accuracy better than 1\% (see Ref.~\cite{Dalfovo1999} for a comprehensive review).
-In the near future, experimental tasks to be carried out include investigating the extent to which the predictions of the Bogoliubov theory described in Sec.~\ref{sec:Bogoliubov} can be verified experimentally.
+For a spinor BEC, experiments on parametric amplification via dynamical instability show qualitative agreement with the Bogoliubov theory described in Sec.~\ref{sec:Bogoliubov}.
+In the near future, experimental tasks to be carried out include investigating the extent to which the predictions of the Bogoliubov theory can be verified experimentally.

-The topological excitations described in Sec.~\ref{sec:topology} are of cross-disciplinary interest; in particular, the non-Abelian nature of vortices in the nematic and cyclic phases of spin-2 BECs will have fundamental implications on quantum turbulence and other subfields of physics.
-The topological excitations are usually considered within a given order parameter manifold.
-However, as exemplified in Fig.~\ref{fig:knottime} in Sec.~\ref{sec:skyrmions}, the order-parameter manifold can change dynamically from one to another, and during a transition, the topological charge is no longer conserved.
-It is an interesting theoretical question to investigate whether, if any, a more general topologically invariant quantity can be defined in such a general situation.
-The relative homotopy theory described in Sec.~\ref{sec:RelativeHomotopy} may be used as a guiding theoretical framework.

-A closely related subject is vortex nucleation dynamics and vortex lattice formation.
-Vortices are singularities of the order parameter.
-In a scalar BEC, the only possible singularity is the density hole in the condensate.
-However, the spinor BEC has several different phases and the choice of creating a density hole is energetically most costly.
-Thus, in spinor BECs, the vortex core is filled by a state that does not belong to the order parameter manifold of the condensate.
-As discussed in Sec.~\ref{sec:Vortices}, the spin-1 polar BEC has a ferromagnetic vortex core, and the spin-1 ferromagnetic BEC can host a polar-core vortex.
-For spin-2 and higher-spin BECs, more than two possible phases can fill the vortex core.
-Because each phase has its own internal spin structure, an interesting question arises as to how the order parameter of the BEC smoothly connects the spin structure of the vortex core~\cite{Kobayashi2009b}.

-The many-body quantum correlations of spinor BECs described in Sec.~\ref{sec:ManyBodyTheory} are fragile against an external magnetic field because the bosonic stimulation favors the mean field.
-The spinor-dipolar phenomena described in Sec.~\ref{sec:dipole_spinor} are also vulnerable against a magnetic field because the Larmor precession averages out the part of the dipole interaction that couples the different total spin components.
-It is noteworthy that both many-body spin correlations and spinor-dipolar effects become significant as the external magnetic field is reduced down to approximately 10~$\mu$G. We have good reasons to expect that further symmetry breaking occurs in such an environment of ultralow magnetic field.